crocs-muni/tpmscan-artifact/analysis/perf/README.md

 The program can read ZIP files to create performance graphs.
 It can also utilise database for more complex statistics, e.g. scatter or box plots for medians.

-A step-by-step guide to recreate Figure 6 from the TPM Scan paper is included in the last section of this document.
+A step-by-step guide to recreate Figure 6 from the TPMScan paper is included in the last section of this document.